comet-dot-photos/comet-dot-photos/README.md

 accentuate surface detail.
 We set the **Incidence Angle** to be 77°-90°, restricting our results to only those images with the Sun at an extreme angle to the surface.
-Immediately the results are updated, and we see there are 25 such images of the region of interest ([Figure 5a](#fig5)).
+Immediately the results are updated, and we see there are 37 such images of the region of interest ([Figure 5a](#fig5)).
 Examining the **Image Info** field of the image shown in this figure, we see that the incidence angle is 83°.
 With the Sun so low on the horizon, two of the boulders are hidden in shadow from the ridge above, yet the red circle helps us identify the one visible boulder that remains within our region of interest.
-We advance to the next image of the resulting subset, ([Figure 5b](#fig5)) another heavily shadowed image, which has an incidence of 78° at the region of interest.
+We advance through the images, and examine **Image Index* 35 ([Figure 5b](#fig5)).
+This heavily shadowed image, with an incidence of 77° was taken by the NavCam, rather than the NAC which took all of the other images shown thus far.

 <a id="fig5"></a>
 <div align="center">
   <img src="docs/article/Fig5v2.png" alt="Two images of the region of interest with high angle of incidence, and hence heavily shadowed.">
 </div>
 <div>
   <em>Figure 5.
-Two images of the region of interest with high angle of incidence, and hence heavily shadowed. (a) Image with an incidence angle of 83&deg, partially shadowed by a nearby ridge; (b) Image with incidence angle of 78&deg.</em>
+Two images of the region of interest with high angle of incidence, and hence heavily shadowed. (a) Image with an incidence angle of 83&deg, partially shadowed by a nearby ridge; (b) Image with incidence angle of 77&deg.</em>
 </div>
 <br>